Maranthes corymbosa

 Maranthes corymbosa is a tree in the family Chrysobalanaceae.
 The specific epithet corymbosa is from the Greek meaning "cluster", referring to the clustered inflorescences.

 Description

 Maranthes corymbosa grows up to 30 m tall with a trunk diameter of up to 1.5 m.
 The smooth bark is grey-brown.
 The flowers are pink, tinged white.
 The edible fruits are ellipsoid and measure up to 4 cm long.
 The wood is locally used in construction.

 Distribution and habitat

 Maranthes corymbosa grows naturally in Thailand, Malesia, the Solomon Islands, the Caroline Islands and Australia.
 It is also found in Panama.
-Its habitat is forests from sea-level to 1500 m altitude.
+Its habitat is forests from sea-level to 1500 m elevation.